When did the program begin?

-Fifth graders at King and Moulton schools will go through a free enrollment process at their schools at the end of fifth grade.
-They will also complete an essay in eighth grade, and enroll for admission to ISU in twelfth grade.
+Fifth graders at King and Moulton schools will go through a free enrollment process at their schools during their fifth grade year.
+After taking the ACT as a junior, they will enroll for admission to ISU in twelfth grade.

 What does a tuition award cover?
 What expenses are not covered?

 A tuition award covers the cost of taking classes.
 Room, board, books and other ISU fees are not included.

 What if a child leaves the DMPS district?

 If a child leaves the DMPS district they will no longer be eligible for the tuition award.

 The tuition award may be combined with non-ISU scholarships or financial aid.
 If the youth is awarded another ISU scholarship, he or she will need to choose.

 Are there programs to help make sure we’re ready?

 Yes!
 Please call the ISU 4U Promise office or Polk County Extension and Outreach office if you have questions.